With an IPv4 block created in Address Manager, you can split an IPv4 network into sub-networks.

 - Address Manager alerts you with the error message “Split not possible” if you try to continue without resolving conflicts.

 If Address Manager detects a conflict between any of the newly created networks and the existing broadcast ID, network ID, or default gateway, you receive a warning alerting you of the conflict.
 You can choose to cancel your changes or overwrite the conflicts.
 Depending on the network being split, overwriting conflicts might delete network parameters such as a custom gateway.
 BlueCat advises to exercise caution when overwriting network conflicts.
-The Overwrite option is not applicable to a gateway conflict with DHCP ranges.
+The Overwrite option isn't applicable to a gateway conflict with DHCP ranges.